 Ok, Bella, life is a mystery!
 Each moment is an adventure.
 Lean into that and let go of the planning!

 These thoughts are useless.
 I have bigger fish to fry, like finishing my play!
-“O Negative” had its second reading last Tuesday at Gulf Coast Playwright, and let me tell you, the feedback was bomb.
+“O Negative” had its second reading last Tuesday at Gulf Coast Playwrights, and let me tell you, the feedback was bomb.
 This is where I should focus my energy.
 Not on my body weight.

 I wonder what will happen if I skip a day of exercise…such a simple concept, yet it consumes my life.

 I wonder what will happen when I get out of my head, hop off the hamster wheel and into the present.

 I guess we’ll have to wait and see.